troychaplin/block-accessibility-checks/README.md

 When you are done developing a feature or a fix:

--   Create a PR from your branch into the primary repo.
+-   Create a PR from your branch into the primary repo
+-   Fill out relevant info in as much detail as possible in the PR template

 ### Local Site Details